, , ,

 Americans are bracing for impact as the nation’s ongoing war in Iran continues to hike up gas and oil prices.
-And as President Donald Trump keeps delaying the end date of the vastly unpopular military effort in the Middle East, Americans can only sit back and watch as the global oil market tumbles.
+As President Donald Trump keeps delaying the end date of the vastly unpopular military effort in the Middle East, Americans can only sit back and watch as the global oil market tumbles.

-A recent poll from Reuters and Ipsos found that 87 percent of Americans believe the price of gas will increase over the next month… and they might be on to something.
+A recent poll from Reuters and Ipsos found that 87 percent of Americans believe the price of gas will increase over the next few weeks… and they might be on to something.
 Trump’s attacks in Iran prompted the Middle Eastern nation to completely close off the Straight of Hormuz, which controls 20 percent of the world’s oil.
 As Iran’s grip on natural oil tightens, Americans will ultimately feel the burn.

 America is still recovering from devastating inflation sparked mostly by the COVID-19 pandemic.
 But just as it seemed the U.S. economy was beginning to stabilize, the Iran war offers little promise of a return to pre-COVID rates.
 Now, rising gas prices have the potential to shock the country.